I Desire Marriage

 I looked for validation, worth and identity in my achievements, unhealthy friendships and, romantic relationships.
 I tried reading self-help books, attending church, talking to friends, you name it!
 I was blinded to the people who loved me and the things that were going well in my life.

 Around the age of 30, I realized my thought process was not working.
 I was confused, ashamed, and hurt.
 I decided to trust to God for my husband.
 However, I got more than I imagined, I joined a women’s support group at my church which helped me see I am not alone in my struggles.
 I also received a few sessions of Christian Counseling.
 This experience helped me understand my identity in Christ and identify the lies I believed.
 I was no longer heavily focused on being married but developing a deep relationship with God, myself, and others.
 Most importantly I discovered and began to receive the love God has for me.
 This was an amazing experience despite the ups and downs.
 I was free, my life was not all of a sudden perfect but more manageable.
 My shame, hurt, and pain from rejection decreased.
 Additionally, this experience helped me discover my gift as a counselor and prompted me to change careers (no experience is ever wasted).
-During my counseling program, I sought further counseling (clinical) and discovered my own struggle with perfectionism and fears of rejection.
-My life journey and counseling experiences have propelled me to help set others free from the bondages of shame, rejection, low self-worth and fears of the past and future.
+During my counseling program, I sought further therapy and discovered my own struggle with perfectionism and fears of rejection.
+My life journey and therapy experiences have propelled me to help set others free from the bondages of shame, rejection, low self-worth and fears of the past and future.
 I want to instill hope and empower others.

 My Life Today